leondreamed/lionp/readme.md

 Like [np](https://github.com/sindresorhus/np) but for my personal publish workflow:

-- Runs a Node build script resets version if build fails
+- Runs a Node build script and resets version if build fails
 - Always publishes under a dist/ folder
 - Uses [pnpm](https://pnpm.io)